 The first thing to do when preparing for a fantasy league is being aware of the variations in roster and scoring, which will affect your strategy.
 You cannot approach every draft for every league the same unless the scoring systems and starting requirements are identical.

 Depending on the scoring system, the actual rankings at each position will change.
 Quarterbacks become more valuable in leagues that award six points for touchdown passes, rather than three or four.
-Running backs who are featured in the passing attack are more valuable in PPR leagues (Points Per Reception), than runners who don't see much action as a pass-catcher out of the backfield, like Cedric Benson of Cincinnati.
-Reggie Bush is among the players who receive a boost in the rankings in PPR leagues, as he is not a featured running back in New Orleans but averages 65 catches over his last four seasons.
+Running backs who are featured in the passing attack are more valuable in PPR leagues (Points Per Reception), than runners who don't see much action as a pass-catcher out of the backfield.
+Danny Woodhead is among the players who receive a boost in the rankings in PPR leagues, as he is not a featured running back in San Diego but averages 65 catches over his last few easons.

 The actual starter requirements is the other key factor that will determine your drafting strategy.
 It is less essential to grab a stud wide receiver in fantasy leagues that only start two receivers rather than three, as the talent pool is not stretched out as thin in the early rounds.

 Going back to the PPR format, possession receivers who catch a lot of passes get a boost in value.
-Steve Smith of New York comes to mind as an example.
-He held more value in PPR leagues rather than traditional leagues last year, as he ranked second in the NFL with 107 receptions.
-Also, T.J.
-Houshmandzadeh of Seattle underperformed for traditional leagues with just 911 yards and three touchdowns –- but he was useful in PPR leagues as he ranked 16th in the NFL with 79 receptions.
+Julian Edelman comes to mind as an example.
+He held more value in PPR leagues rather than traditional leagues last year, as he rankednear the top in the NFL in the reception category.
 The opposite can occur as well.
-Vincent Jackson of San Diego was a force in standard leagues with 1,167 yards and nine touchdowns –- but was less valuable in PPR leagues with just 68 receptions.
+Ted Ginn had 10 TDs in 2015 but only 44 receptions, which is very low production in the PPR Format.

 Next we come to the FLEX position.
 Be aware if your league uses this spot, and what positions are eligible.
 Running backs touch the ball the most and are the most productive, making them more ideal for the FLEX spot than a receiver.
 It is never a bad idea to stock up on running backs in the opening rounds of drafts, and it becomes even more advantageous if you can start three running backs with the third as a FLEX play.
 That is not the case if your league allows for a quarterback to be used as a FLEX though.
 In this scenario, it is wiser to try to get 2 solid QBs as they tend to score the most points, so it would be advantageous to use a QB as your flex whenever possible.
 Again, the ley here is to know your league's variations.